maxludden/supergene-v2/books/book10/md/chapter-3215.md

 Wa-la!
 Wa-la!

 Paper kept flipping and flopping inside Bao’er’s pocket as her book suddenly opened up.
 From inside, a paper man jumped out and scolded Han Sen by saying, “Han Sen, you are an asshole!
 Didn’t you promise me you would not leave Jade Wall City?
-Is your f*cking word nothing but bullshit?
-You left Jade Wall City and came to the f*cking Soldier Knife Sky.
+Is your fucking word nothing but bullshit?
+You left Jade Wall City and came to the fucking Soldier Knife Sky.
 It is fine if you come to Soldier Knife Sky, but you brought Master Bao’er here.”

 “Why don’t you shut up for just a minute?”
 Han Sen moved and evaded Wan’er’s next attack.
 He said to the paper man, Rocky Dee, “I did not want to come here either, but something forced me here.
 I had no choice.”
 “Who made you do this?”
 Rocky Dee asked that just as Wan’er’s hand moved.
 A bottomless trench cleaved through the land, which was full of weapons.
 Many scary weapons were destroyed.